wilmixjemin8/WEB12/README.md

 ===========

-Behaves  like Jdollar, used  only  with C# and  VB.net.
+Behaves  like Jdollar, used  only  with C/C++ P.L

 It  is   used  for  mobile  webapplication and  remote  webapplication.